Back to blog

 HubSpot is the natural Salesforce alternative for SMBs.
 Its base CRM is free, and paid plans start at €15/user/month (Starter).

-3-year TCO (10-rep team): €25,000-45,000 (depending on plan and add-ons).
+3-year TCO (10-rep team): €25,000-45,000.

 Verdict: Best option if your priority is simplicity and fast adoption, and data sovereignty is not a hard requirement.